mattmills49/mattmills49.github.io/_posts/2026-04-06-gradient_boosted_splines.md

 from the set of previous trees.
 It (generally, there are many GBM implementations out there now) does this with two steps:

-1. Before
-fitting a new tree calculate the gradient of the loss function we are minimizing at each observation
+1. Before fitting a new tree calculate the gradient of the loss function we are minimizing at each observation.
-2. Fit a new decision tree that predicts\^\* this gradient and then add this prediction to the previous predictions.
+2. Fit a new decision tree that predicts the gradient and then add this prediction to the previous predictions.

 *(\*) technically fit the negative gradient, we want the loss to go down*